jamesmh/coravel/Docs/Mailing.md

 ## View Templates

-Coravel gives you out-of-the-box e-mail friendly templates.
+Coravel gives you e-mail friendly templates out-of-the-box.

 Let's say we have a Mailable that uses the view `~/Views/Mail/NewUser.cshtml`.

 It might look like this:

 ```c#
 @model App.Models.UserModel